Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ```

 ### pairs(tab:Array)
-eturns a key-value pairs and it's commonly used for dictionaries; keys are all preserved but returns as an unorganized sort; Not to be confused with `ipairs()` function.
+Returns a key-value pairs and it's commonly used for dictionaries; keys are all preserved but returns as an unorganized sort; Not to be confused with `ipairs()` function.

 - `tab` - The table to be iterated.